hashicorp/terraform/website/source/docs/configuration/variables.html.md

 ```

 -> **Note**: Variable files are evaluated in the order in which they are specified
 on the command line.
-If a variable is defined in more than one variables file,
+If a variable is defined in more than one variable file,
 the last value specified is effective.

-### Precedence example:
+### Precedence example

 Both these files have the variable `baz` defined: